mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

     Inputs:

-    - domain_separator, a unique 32-bytes array uniquely indicating the protocol and the session being proven
+    - domain_separator, a unique 32-byte array uniquely indicating the protocol and the session being proven
     - statement, the instance being proven
     - proof, a byte array containing the cryptographic proof

     Outputs:

-    - the verification bit
+    - the verification bit, 1 indicating that the proof is accepted, 0 indicating that the proof is rejected.

 ## Core interface